luslab/oz-bulk-rnaseq/H. Differential Expression.md

 DESeq2 and edgeR are similar.
 Stick to one. https://mikelove.wordpress.com/2016/09/28/deseq2-or-edger/

-All these tools require a similar input = a matrix of counts: columns represent different samples; rows represent different genes; and the integnumber of reads
+All these tools require a similar input = a matrix of counts: columns represent different samples; rows represent different genes; and the integers populating the matrix represent the counts of reads (if single end) or fragments (if paired end).

 # Load Counts dataset into R